 Sharon Robson - Independent Nurse

 Sharon Robson was appointed to the CCG Governing Body from 1 May 2017.
 Sharon is qualified nurse with extensive clinical experience both within hospital and community care settings.
 Most recently Sharon has held the senior and executive nurse posts within Leicestershire Primary Care Trust, NHS England and South West Lincolnshire CCG.
+Sharon is a member of the Greater Nottingham Quality and Performance Committee.

 Dr Adedeji Okubadejo - Independent Secondary Care Doctor